This Week in Pennsylvania: Austin Davis & the latest Pa. news

 He will then be joined by Austin Davis, Democratic candidate for Lieutenant Governor.

-Then analytics Chris Nicholas and Danielle Gross join in on the conversation.
+Then analysts Chris Nicholas and Danielle Gross join in on the conversation.

 You can watch the show by using the player above!